hgryoo/cubrid-manual/en/sql/datatype.rst

 *   Some functions in which the **DATE**, **DATETIME**, and **TIMESTAMP** types are specified as an argument return different value based on the **return_null_on_function_errors** system parameter if every input argument value for date and time is 0.
 If **return_null_on_function_errors** is yes, **NULL** is returned; if no, an error is returned.
 The default value is **no**.
 *   The functions that return **DATE**, **DATETIME**, and **TIMESTAMP** types can return a value of 0 for date and time.
 However, these values cannot be stored in Date objects in Java applications.
 Therefore, it will be processed with one of the following based on the configuration of zeroDateTimeBehavior, the connection URL property: being handled as an exception, returning **NULL**, or returning a minimum value (see :ref:`jdbc-connection-conf`).
 *   If the **intl_date_lang** system is configured, input string of :func:`TO_DATE`, :func:`TO_TIME`, :func:`TO_DATETIME`, :func:`TO_TIMESTAMP`, :func:`DATE_FORMAT`, :func:`TIME_FORMAT`, :func:`TO_CHAR` and :func:`STR_TO_DATE` functions follows the corresponding locale date format.
 For details, see :ref:`stmt-type-parameters` and the description of each function.
-*   Types with timezone follow the same conversion rules as their parent type.

-.. note:: For literals of date/time types and date/time types with timezone, see :ref:`date-time-literal`.

 DATE
 ----